iiepdev/mcda-plugin/README.md

 Refer to [development](docs/development.md) for developing this QGIS3 plugin.

 ## License
-This plugin is licenced with[GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html)
+This plugin is licenced with [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html)

 See [LICENSE](LICENSE) for more information.